- 1-1/2 cups orange juice

 - Season both sides of duck with salt and pepper.
 In a large skillet, saute duck, skin side down, in oil until skin is browned; turn and cook for 1 minute.
 Set aside 1 tablespoon drippings.

 - Place duck on a greased rack in a shallow roasting pan.
-Bake at 350° for 30-35 minutes or until meat reaches desired doneness (for medium, a meat thermometer should read 165°; well-done 180°).
+Bake at 350° for 30-35 minutes or until meat reaches desired doneness (for medium, a thermometer should read 165°; well-done 180°).

 - For orange sauce, saute garlic in reserved drippings for 1 minute.
 Add wine; bring to a boil.
 Cook and stir until reduced by half.
 In a bowl, combine the cornstarch, orange juice, broth and orange peel until blended.
 Stir into wine mixture.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.
 Remove from the heat.
 Add butter and basil; whisk until smooth.
 Remove skin from duck if desired before slicing.
 Serve with orange sauce and chutney.
 Yield: 12 servings.